innoq/scep/README.md

 ```
 Usage of scepclient:
+  -ca-cert string
+    	ca-cert path, if there is no ca-cert, scepclient will collect the ca-cert from the scep-server
   -ca-fingerprint string
     	md5 fingerprint of CA certificate for NDES server.
-  -ca-cert-path string
-    	ca-cert path, if there is no ca-cert, scepclient will collect the ca-cert from the scep-server.
-  -certificate string
-    	certificate path, if there is no key, scepclient will create one
-  -csr
-    	csr path, if there is no key, scepclient will create one
   -challenge string
     	enforce a challenge password
+  -cms-sign-privateKey string (mandatory)
+    	publicKey path for the cms-signatur, if there is no publicKey, scepclient will create one
+  -cms-sign-publicKey string
+    	 privateKey path for the cms-signatur, if there is no privateKey, scepclient will create one
-  -cn string
+  -cn string (mandatory)
     	common name for certificate (default "scepclient")
   -country string
     	country code in certificate (default "US")
+  -csr-privateKey string
+    	client-privateKey output path, if there is no privateKey, scepclient will create one.
+  -csr-privateKey-size int
+    	rsa privateKey size (default 2048)
+  -csr-publicKey string
+    	client-publicKey (the client certificate) output path.
   -debug
     	enable debug logging
-  -keySize int
-    	rsa key size (default 2048)
   -locality string
     	locality for certificate
   -log-json